 - During the period of accommodation, full-time student status is preserved.
 Student health insurance, and housing eligibility are retained.

 - Students using the Parental Accommodation are given extra time toward the completion of the MA, MPhil, and PhD or DMA degrees equivalent to the amount of time of the period of accommodation under this policy.
 This extension does not apply to housing, which is not controlled by GSAS.
-Questions pertaining to housing should be directed to University Apartment Housing.
+Questions pertaining to housing should be directed to Columbia Residential.

 - The period of accommodation applies to calendar weeks, rather than academic weeks.
 If a Parental Accommodation overlaps with an academic break, the break period will still count toward the period of accommodation; however, the student will be granted additional time toward the completion of degree, regardless of when the accommodation occurs.